-Regenerative Agriculture FAQ
+Regenerative Agriculture FAQs

-Q. What's the point of Regenerative Agriculture?
+Q. What's the purpose of Regenerative Agriculture?

 Q. How can Regenerative Farming benefit me?

-A: Truthfully, in more ways than we can mention here...
+A. Truthfully, in more ways than we can mention here...
 The main point is that by making our food system more sustainable, we're building a better future for ourselves and for future generations to come.
 If you are a farmer, adopting regen techniques can lead to better outcomes and more resilience in your crops.
 If you're a baker, you can make your bakes more environmentally conscious and reduce your carbon footprint.

 Q. What's the difference between Regenerative Agriculture and Regenerative Farming?